 The 1950s had seen a wave of art similar to the Islamic art; using a range of strict rules and procedures to create patterns and images, and as computing became more widely available in the 1960s many artists, and computing experts, were attracted to experimenting with it.

 An important early group of pioneers were the 3N artists, including Georg Nees, a maths, physics, and philosophy academic, Frieder Nake, a mathematician and computer scientist, and A. Michael Noll, an engineer and communication professor.
 Though they never worked as a unit, all three rapidly pushed forward ideas and boundaries in terms of applying computers, algorithms, and generative ideas into a range of digital artforms.

 Nees played with random numbers and geometric shapes on a flatbed plotter, and sculptures created from computer controlled milling machines.
 Noll worked at Bell Labs which provided a home for many experiments in different kinds of computer art; Noll focused on the effects of media on communication, speech-signal processing, and early 3-dimensional graphics and animation.
 Nake focused on art produced with a precision plotter, and very much led by code designed to try and allow for the computer to be the biggest part of the creative process; perhaps most similar to the modern wave of AI generative and algorithm artworks.

 AI, generative art, and the emerging NFT market

-And now that these images can earn money; AI generative NFTs have sold for hundreds of thousands of dollars, it’s certain things will continue to get more interesting rapidly, as artists seek ways to collaborate with AI’s, or build them to play as much of a creative role as possible, or simply seek unexpected behaviours and glitches amongst the carefully crafted code.
+And now that these images can earn money; AI generative NFTs have sold for hundreds of thousands of dollars, it’s certain things will continue to get more interesting rapidly.
+Artists are already seeking ways to collaborate with AI’s, to build them to play as much of a creative role as possible, or simply to seek unexpected behaviours and glitches amongst the carefully crafted code.
 For now, it is still artificial creativity rather than direct computer creativity, but as the technology continues to expand, so do the possibilities.